cruzgerman216/CodeLabs-Angular-Exercises/exercises/components-&-databinding/Components-&-Databinding-exercises.md

  - In posts.component.html, use ngFor to output the array of strings.
  - run 'ng serve' and you should see a list of strings you addded to the myPosts array.

-3. **Use ngFor and the input decorator to allow the parent component to pass down information to the child component**
+**Exercise 3: Use ngFor and the input decorator to allow the parent component to pass down information to the child component**
   - Create a new angular project called angular-ngFor-input-decorator-exercise
   - generate a component called user and nest it in the app component
   - In app.component.ts, create a class property called users that is an array of type object.
 The object must contain properties user of type string, id of type number.
 Fill the array with these objects.